 Bipolar Type 2 is more common than you may realize.

-Many people read about Bipolar 2 in the mass media and self-diagnose, when really they should take a bipolar disorder test with an experienced psychiatrist.
-Only then will they understand if they truly experience bipolar symptoms and what the appropriate bipolar treatments may be.
+Many people read about Bipolar 2 in the mass media and self-diagnose, when they should just take a bipolar disorder test with an experienced psychiatrist.
+Only then will they understand if they truly experience bipolar symptoms and what the appropriate treatments may be.

 What is the difference between Bipolar 1 and Bipolar Type 2?
 Let’s look at some definitions:

 Bipolar 1: Where the individual has experienced episode(s) of mania, with or without a history of depressive disorders.